Negative Sampling in Recommendation: A Survey and Future Directions: Negative Sampling in Multiple Practical Recommendation Scenarios

 \subsection{Collaborative-guided Recommendation}

-Collaborative-guided Recommendation (CR) aims to gather and analyze all the collaborative behaviors for predicting the potential preference of a target user \cite{A1}.
-It typically focuses on projecting users and items into the latent embedding space to reflect users' preferences \cite{A83}.
-In contrast to multi-modal recommendation and cross-domain recommendation, the available data of CR is exclusively restricted in the user-item interactions, which constrains its practical accuracy.
+Collaborative-guided Recommendation (CR) aims to gather and analyze all the collaborative behaviors for predicting users' potential preferences \cite{BPR}.
+It typically focuses on projecting users and items into the latent embedding space to reflect their correlation \cite{A83}.
+In contrast to other recommendation scenarios, the available data of CR is exclusively restricted in the user-item interactions, which constrains its practical accuracy.
 Moreover, it is widely recognized that merely considering positive instances is insufficient to capture the intricacies of user preferences \cite{C32,C13}.
-In light of this, a series of CF methods have investigated how to maximize the utilization of interaction data for the purpose of sampling more informative negative instances in CF tasks \cite{A79,C13,C23,E17}.
+In light of this, a series of CF methods have investigated how to maximize the utilization of interaction data to sample more informative negative instances \cite{A79,C13,C23,E17}.

-Constrained by the data availability inherent to CF tasks, prevailing negative sampling methods typically employ SNS approaches to facilitate the process of negative sample selection.
-Precisely, randomly sample items from the unobserved corpus with the same probability \cite{A39,A83} are extensively employed in CF. A substantial number of CF approaches also focus on the dynamic selection of negative samples, which are information-rich and contextually suitable in a current context during the training of CF models.
+Constrained by the data availability inherent to CR tasks, prevailing negative sampling methods typically employ SNS approaches to facilitate the process of negative sample selection.
+Precisely, randomly sampling items from the unobserved corpus with the same probability \cite{A39,A83} are extensively employed in CR.
+A substantial number of CR approaches also focus on the dynamic selection of negative samples, which are information-rich during the training of CR models.
 DNS \cite{C32} and DNS$*$ \cite{C13} regard the items with the highest score as the most informative samples and attempt to select them as the negative samples.
 SRNS \cite{C23}, GDNS \cite{C16}, and DENS \cite{F14} leverage the inherent distribution (e.g., statistical information and disentangled representation) between positive and negative samples to dynamically select the suitable negative instances under the current context in training.
-Furthermore, a CL-based CF algorithm EGLN \cite{F12} attempts to conduct the structural augmentation on the interaction graph to maximize the local-global consistency in collaborative representation learning.
+Furthermore, a CL-based CR algorithm, EGLN \cite{F12}, attempts to conduct the structural augmentation on the interaction graph to maximize the local-global consistency in collaborative representation learning.